Maps, Maps and more Maps

 Description

-This is the newest trail in Crossville.
-It opened in July 2022.
+This trail opened in July 2022.
 The trail-head parking is on Deerfield Road.
 The trail starts across the road from the parking lot.
 This is an easy lollypop trail along the Obed River.

 Head into the woods from the parking lot.
 Pass the start of the Town Branch Spur on the right.
 Keep going crossing the creek itself using stepping stones.
 Look for the large Hilltoppers Bridge on the left.
 Cross the bridge over Spiers Branch Creek and follow the trail for about half a mile along the Obed River.
 At the end of the trail is a short loop which you navigate before returning the way you came.